Blog > Documentation > BIRP Notes Guide for Mental Health Professionals

 This example provides a clear account of the techniques the provider offered to the client and how they plan to use them between sessions.
 There is also a clear focus set in place for the next appointment.

 Two months ago, you diagnosed a young patient at a psychiatric treatment center with bipolar disorder.
 At that appointment, you prescribed her medication to help with her mood swings.
 Today, the patient has returned for a follow-up appointment.
-These BIRP notes might look like this:
+This sample BIRP note might look like this:

 In this case, the patient must give the medication more time to see results.
 In the meantime, you'd want to help the patient find a support system so they feel less isolated and give them ways to come to terms with their condition.